-The classic teacup shape is the most common shape and is the short, wide teacup They come in a myriad of styles with some being taller, wider, more shallow and some with steep sides or shorter thicker walls.
+The classic teacup shape is the most common shape and is the short, wide teacup.
+They come in a myriad of styles with some being taller, wider, and more shallow and some with steep sides or shorter thicker walls.
 What they all have in common is a design to enhance the texture and mouthfeel of Tea from a wide surface area.
 So these teacups will increase the rate of flow as you lift and tilt the cup to sip.
 Perfect for velvety rich black teas

 The flared teacup shape has a lip or rim that curves outwards and it provides a few functional benefits.
 The delicate thin walls of a teacup mean the heat reaches our fingers quickly so it’s hot to touch but it also cools down fast.
 The rim was designed to move part of the teacup away from contact with the hot Tea.
 It creates a space to hold the teacup and not get burnt.
 The flare also gives a more fine-tuned control of how much you sip at once.

 The fluted teacup shape has the advantage that the tulip style shape, being tall and cylindrical concentrates the aroma into a smaller area before sending the aroma upwards straight to the olfactory sense.

-Within these three main styles are also teacups that are flat on the bottom or on a pedestal or legs and can be plain, scalloped, ribbed, straight or round.
-The handles are design elements as well, being either angular -or popular in the Art Deco period.
+As well as the three main styles, some teacups are flat on the bottom or on a pedestal or legs and can be plain, scalloped, ribbed, straight or round.
+The handles are also design elements, being either angular -or popular in the Art Deco period.
 Or D-shaped, serpentine, ring or curled shapes.
-Embellishments and decorative features are endless from fruits, flowers, garlands, two-toned or monochrome, multi-coloured or extravagant gold embellishments that are all applied by hand to white translucent fine bone china and porcelain.
+Embellishments and decorative features are endless, from fruits, flowers, garlands, two-toned or monochrome, multi-coloured or extravagant gold embellishments applied by hand to white translucent fine bone china and porcelain.
 In general terms, teacup and saucer shapes vary within a particular brand; Shelley, Royal Albert, Wedgwood, Ansley Minton, Meissen and many more.
-They have their unique shapes and styles that are named but do not necessarily move from one brand to the other.
+They have unique shapes and styles that are named but do not necessarily move from one brand to another.